pacthoen/BMW2_RNA_clust_vis/tutorial/tutorial.md

 > <question-title></question-title>
 >
-> 1. Where is the most over-expressed gene located?
-> 2. What is the name of the gene?
+> 1. What is the Gene Symbol of the most overexpressed gene
-> 3. Where is the *Pasilla* gene located (FBgn0261552)?
+> 2. On which chromosome is the most over-expressed gene located?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-FBgn0025111 (the top-ranked gene with the highest positive log2FC value) is located on the reverse strand of chromosome X, between 10,778,953 bp and 10,786,907 bp.
+ENSMUSG00000000308 (the top-ranked gene with the highest positive log2FC value)
 > > 2.
-From the table, we got the gene symbol: Ant2.
-After some search on the [online biological databases](https://www.ncbi.nlm.nih.gov/gene/32008), we find that Ant2 corresponds to adenine nucleotide translocase 2.
-> > 3.
-The *Pasilla* gene is located on the forward strand of chromosome 3R, between 9,417,939 bp and 9,455,500 bp.
+It is located on the reverse strand of chromosome X, between 10,778,953 bp and 10,786,907 bp.
 > {: .solution}
 {: .question}